More than 100 Years to Be Bright

 Another tradition started by Miss Bright was the arrival of Santa Claus during the Christmas program, which is held the half day starting Christmas break.
 Santa Claus enters the Centennial Theater while the students are singing and comes to the stage, which is decorated with a large tree.
-Santa gives a candy cane to all the alumni in the audience.
-The longest-tenured faculty member gets the privilege of helping introduce the alumni.

 Fifth graders are in charge of raising and lowering the American and Bright School flags each week.

 The Bright Post is the school’s internal post office run by third graders, who collect, check and stamp and deliver postcards students write to each other and faculty and staff throughout the year.
 Each classroom has its own address, and students learn how to properly address an envelope.
-The Bright Post was established in 2012 by Julie Guerry, a former parent and the school’s current Board of Trustees chair.
+The Bright Post was established in 2012 by Julie Guerry, a former parent and past Board of Trustees chair.

 This athletic event was started in 1977 by Bob Cutrer, P.E. teacher at the time.
 Any fifth grader may participate, and fourth graders qualify to jump at the event based on clearing a certain height during P.E. class.
 The entire school comes to watch in the gym.